|A German publicity poster for the film Man of Aran (1934)|

 In the morning, Pat and Tiger decided to visit King's pub to say goodbye and just to have "one for the road", or in this case, "the sea".
 The very same "one" that kept many an Irishman for longer than he intended.
 Eventually, Landlord King offered to drive them to the waiting boat but they drank on.

 When Tommy O'Rourke arrived he informed them that Flaherty was raging at them and that he was also in a rage about Tommy cutting his hair.
-They started for the boat which was anchored off the shore.
+They started for the boat which due to the ebbing tide, had left the pier and was now anchored off the shore.
 At the pier, the three sober sharkhunters were ordered to row Tiger and Pat out to the boat and return to bring Flaherty, Grierson and Taylor on the next trip.

 |Clifden harbour where the boat was anchored during the trip from Inishbofin to Cill Rónáin|